 1. Take a trip down memory lane

 Include an old newspaper clipping talking about your business in your next internal newsletter.
-Or consider adding a staff picture from the seventies.
+Also, consider adding a staff picture from the seventies.
 Rest assured your employees will love seeing those frisky hairdos and flared jeans.